|Nutritional Guidelines (per serving)|

 - freshly ground black pepper (to taste)

 - Partially cook the potatoes to give them a head start and shorten the total cooking time.
+One good way to cook them is with the microwave oven.
 Arrange the diced potatoes in a microwave-safe dish, cover with plastic wrap, and microwave on 100% power for about 5 minutes.

 - Instead of dicing the potatoes, slice them thinly.